HebedaSupreme/WebCritterer/README.md

 *Given a seed URL, the crawler will go to the specified page.

-*Have a large, but existent limit on the number of pages the bot can travel across
+*Have a large, but existent limit on the number of pages the bot can travel across <---maybe not for now

 *Having reached the page, it will take all the other links on the page and add them onto a list of URLS to visit.